skupperproject/skupper-example-bookinfo/README.md

 In this example the private cluster will be called *PVT* and the public cluster will be called *PUB*.

-This example illustrates the greatest value of Skupper by using two clusters and enabling intercluster communications.
+This example illustrates the greatest value of Skupper by enabling communications between two clusters.
 However, if you have only one cluster then simply create two projects with different namespaces on that cluster and proceed with the demo.
 Skupper will route service requests between namespaces on a single cluster just as well.

-## Step 1: Set up the demo
+## Step 1: Install the demo source files and Skupper tool

-1. On your local machine, make a directory for this tutorial, clone the example repo, and install the Skupper command:
+1. On your local machine, make a directory for this tutorial, clone the example repo, and install the Skupper command line executable:

     ```
     mkdir bookinfo-demo